Jingning-Zhang/PROSPER_analysis/Simulation_final/README.md

 2. The directory *multi-lassosum* is used to clean the data into a standard format which can then be inputted to PROSPER.

 3. The directory *multi-lassosum_train_from_single_eth* is used to perform PROSPER.
-Some optimal tuning parameter values (as described in https://github.com/Jingning-Zhang/PROSPER) are borrowed from the single-ancestry analysis (lassosum2), so the directory name has a subscript of "train_from_single_eth" but it is actually what the PROSPER did.
+Some optimal tuning parameter values, as described in the [PROSPER package](https://github.com/Jingning-Zhang/PROSPER), are borrowed from the single-ancestry analysis (lassosum2), so the directory name has a subscript of "train_from_single_eth" but it is actually what the PROSPER did.

 4. The directory *computation_time* is used to compare the computational time for PRS-CSx and PROSPER using simulated phenotype on the chromosome 22.